luczsoma/HungarianDiceware/README.md

 ### Why is there a minimum letter count requirement?
 Thinking of a Diceware passphrase as a string of characters

-As seen above, a password of high entropy can be the result of two factors:
+As seen above, high password entropy can be the result of two factors:

 - a large symbol set,
 - using many of those symbols in the password.